Creative Writing

 - Out-of-state creative writing students should check out our Creative Arts Scholarship.

-- ETSU offers Fine & Performing Arts Scholarships for creative writers through the Honors College.
+- ETSU offers Fine & Performing Arts Scholarships for creative writers through the Mary B. Martin School of the Arts.

 The Department of Literature and Language sponsors: